-Request and authentication of CEM messages would come from the office of the state of Florida, Division of Emergency Management, or law/fire enforcement officials through the Florida Fire Weather Operating Plan - April 2020 Pa

-ESATCOM, the state's emergency communications system.
-Text of the requested CEM should be faxed to the appropriate NWS office with receipt confirmed to the sender.
+Request and authentication of CEM messages come from the Florida Division of Emergency Management or law/fire enforcement officials.
+Text of the requested CEM should be faxed or emailed to the appropriate NWS office with receipt confirmed to the sender.
 CEM messages should be same/tone alerted on NOAA weather radio.